pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function:: getCycleNumber()

     Return an integer counter starting at zero for each sim cycle computed/video frame rendered.
+Value *does not* reset on new flight, only on simulator re-start.

+    :return int: count

     >>> xp.getCycleNumber()
     29776